WordPress Manager For WHMCS

 In the 'General' section you will need to set up some specific options concerning the plugins installation.
 Take a look at the below notes to learn about all of the possibilities.

 Note: By default, installation script names in the client area will be displayed without their IDs.
-If you still want to change their names to more client-friendly, you can do it in a language file.
+If you still want to change their names to be more client-friendly, you can do it in a language file.
 Go to the Tips section and look for more details in the second point. |

 Plugins Blacklist

-This section of the Product Settings includes a list of blocked plugins - those which your clients are not allowed to install. |
+This section of the Product Settings includes a list of blocked plugins - those which your clients are not allowed to install.
+In order to add a plugin to the list simply start typing its name in the search field and press enter to see the results. |

 Add the selected plugin to the blacklist.
 It will no longer be available for clients to install if the "Blocked Plugins" option has been enabled in the General section. |